-The following requirements apply to the composition of combined programmes:
+The following requirements apply to the combined programmes and their composition:

-- The student's programme of courses represents an amalgamation of two separate study programmes and satisfies the requirements relating to the programme intended learning outcomes of both corresponding Master's programmes.
-Depending on the requirements of the two Master's programmes, there are three possibilities: - a.
+- 1. The student needs to be admitted and enrolled in both programmes in order to combine two programmes. - 2.
+The student's programme of courses represents an amalgamation of two separate study programmes and satisfies the requirements relating to the programme intended learning outcomes of both corresponding Master's programmes.
+Depending on the requirements of the two Master's programmes, there are four possibilities:

+- a.
 A combined final project and combined internship, whereby both study programmes also incorporate a maximum of 20 ECs from common courses. - b.
 A combined final project, but with a separate internship or no internship, whereby both study programmes also incorporate a maximum of 30 ECs from common courses. - c.
-Two separate final projects, with a separate internship or no internship, whereby both study programmes incorporate a maximum of 30 ECs from common courses. - 2.
-The combined programme as described in paragraph 1 includes not only study units that are part of both Master's programmes, but also courses for which an exemption has been granted for one Master's programme on the basis of results achieved as part of the other programme. - 3.
-If a single combined final project is included in and is relevant to both Master's programmes, as referred to in 1a and 1b, the study load of the final project should be at least 100% of the requirement in ECs for the final project of the programme that has the highest number of ECs plus at least 50% of the requirement in ECs for the final project of the other programme. - 4.
-If a single combined internship is included that satisfies the requirements of both programmes as referred to in 1a, the study load of the internship should equal the load of the internship with the highest number of ECs. - 5.
-Approval for the combined study programme is required from the Examination Boards of both Master's programmes.

-Passing the final degree audit for a combined programme

-Students who complete a study programme as described above take a combined final degree audit which they will pass if the assessments included in their file would result in a pass for the final degree audit of both programmes individually in accordance with the applicable regulations.
+Two separate final projects, with a separate internship or no internship, whereby both study programmes incorporate a maximum of 30 ECs from common courses. - d.
+In case there is a Standard Programme for a combined study programme defined by two UT Master's programmes, the requirements laid down in the Standard Programme will apply - 3.
+The combined programme as described in paragraph 2 includes not only study units that are part of both Master's programmes, but also courses for which an exemption has been granted for one Master's programme on the basis of results achieved as part of the other programme. - 4.
+If a single combined final project is included in and is relevant to both Master's programmes, as referred to in 2a and 2b, the study load of the final project should be at least 100% of the requirement in ECs for the final project of the programme that has the highest number of ECs plus at least 50% of the requirement in ECs for the final project of the other programme. - 5.
+If a single combined internship is included that satisfies the requirements of both programmes as referred to in 2a, the study load of the internship should equal the load of the internship with the highest number of ECs. - 6.
+Approval for the common courses is required from the Examination Boards of both Master's programmes. - 7.
+Students who complete a study programme as described take a combined final degree audit which they will pass if the assessments included in their file would result in a pass for the final degree audit of both programmes individually in accordance with the applicable regulations.
 The Examination Boards of the programmes involved will decide whether a student will pass the final degree audit.
 The Programme Board will provide instructions concerning the date of a combined final colloquium.